el202101/cProgram/README.md

 # cProgram

-Greyscale image using Floyd-Steinberg dithering strategy
+imagedither.c - Greyscale image using Floyd-Steinberg dithering strategy C program which reads any sized image file, and dithers it and save output to new file.
+Sample output is Baby yoda Grogu after ditherin: Ns